mdminhazulhaq/mdminhazulhaq-YOLO-WDD/README.md

 # Class Names
 names: ['live knot', 'dead knot', 'knot with crack', 'crack', 'resin', 'knot missing', 'marrow']
 ```
-4. Locate the YOLO-WDD.cfg file in the ‘cfg’ folder.

 **TRAINING AND TEST ON NVIDIA RTX A2000 GPU**